vicano-code/KryptoSide/README.md

 # KryptoSide - A Portfolio Project done at the ALX SE Foundations Program

 ## Introduction
 KryptoSide is a free and user-friendly web service that provides users with information and statistics about the cryptocurrency market and coins.
-It will have a simple interactive user interface consisting of several sections.
-The application will use API to connect and retrieve crypto data from reliable sources.
-It will feature real-time price updates, summary information for requested coins, charts/graphs, news and useful links.
+It has a simple interactive user interface consisting of several features.
+The application uses a REST API to connect and retrieve crypto data from reliable sources.
+It features real-time crypto price updates, summary information for requested coins, charts/graphs, news and useful links.
 ### Objectives of the Project
 - Design a simple, responsive and dynamic user interface.
 - Ensure seamless API integration